SNAS/openbmp/docs/DATABASE.md

 community_list | varchar(variable) | Standard community list in string format
 ext_community_list | varchar(variable) | Extended community list in string format
 cluster_list | varchar(variable) | Cluster list in string format
-timestamp| timestamp | Last time the record was updated  - seconds since EPOCH
+timestamp | timestamp | timestmap from BMP sender (normally this is the receive time of the entry on the router) - seconds since EPOCH

 ### rib